 The Doctor Who/Primeval thing probably stemmed from the fact that Primeval was intended by The BBC's rival ITV as its direct challenger to the new Doctor Who series and its domination of the Saturday-night family viewing market, just as The Tomorrow People was to classic Who.

 The rivalry between fans of New Who and Old Who.
 Go on any Doctor Who forum you will see wars over which one is better.
-Old Who fans think that New Who is not "Sci-Fi" enough or has to much angst/romance.
-New Who fans find Classic Who too slow and boring.
-Old Who fans seem more vocal about it though.
-Plus there are TONS of fans who like both so Your Mileage May Vary.
+Old Who fans think that New Who is too dramatic, too emotional, not "Sci-Fi" enough, too angsty, too romantic, etc. New Who fans find Classic Who too slow and boring, too cerebral, not dramatic enough, somewhat sexist in its handling of female companions, etc. Old Who fans seem more vocal about it though.
+Plus there are TONS of fans who like both.

 Fans of The Sarah Connor Chronicles and Dollhouse have lots of animosity between them despite the shows airing back-to-back during the former's second season and the latter's first.
 It started when Fox canceled Chronicles so that they could continue production on Dollhouse, despite the last few episodes of Chronicles having a significant uptake in quality.
 Several months after the finale aired, Joss Whedon announced that Summer Glau would guest star in the second season of Dollhouse.
 Then an article was released in which he said he would've keptThe Sarah Connor Chronicleson the air.
 Interactions between the camps are still not pretty.